julianflood1/animal-tracker/README.md

 ![alt text]https://github.com/julianflood1/animal-tracker/resources/images/screenshot.jpg

-## Required Features
+## Required Features ##

-_1. User is able to add newly-admitted animal to list._
++ User is able to add newly-admitted animal to list.
-_2. User will be able to view listed animal features after inputted._
++ User will be able to view listed animal features after inputted.
-_3. User will be able to edit characteristics of animal after inputted._
++ User will be able to edit characteristics of animal after inputted.
-_4. User will be able to sort animals based on age._
++ User will be able to sort animals based on age.

 ## Future features